MaliRajeev/ToolJet/README.md

 ToolJet is the open-source foundation of ToolJet AI - the AI-native platform for building and deploying internal tools, workflows and AI agents.
 The community edition provides a powerful visual builder, drag-and-drop UI, and integrations with databases, APIs, SaaS apps, and object storage.
-For AI-powered UI generation, query building, debugging, and enterprise features, see ToolJet AI.
+For AI-powered UI generation, query building, debugging, and enterprise features, see ToolJet AI.111

  :star: If you find ToolJet useful, please consider giving us a star on GitHub!
 Your support helps us continue to innovate and deliver exciting features.